HACManchester/documentation/docs/Workshop_Areas/Lab/biolab-usage-guidelines.md

 Operating Procedures (SOPs).
 The BSO also acts as the primary contact for any lab user with regards to any safety issues.

-| The current BSO is Samantha Thompson.
+| The current BSO is .
 | Email: <>
 | Tel.: .